ash0080/hasura-sdk/Readme.md

 ```

 ## Changelog
+1.1.0 - Refactoring with the Factory Pattern, now you can use environment variables or options, or mixture to config the SDK;

-1.0.0 - Cover the full features of the Healthz/Schema/Metadata/PGdump API
+1.0.0 - Cover the full features of the Healthz/Schema/Metadata/PGdump API;

 ## Todo